Home

 Hermès boosts its investments every year to expand its production capacity and satisfy its 16 métiers.

 To guarantee this craftsmanship model in the long term, the House’s strategy is to accelerate the securing of its supplies of materials and consolidate relations with its suppliers over time.
 Vertical integration, through partnerships and acquisitions, ensures traceability in its supply chains and supports the development strategy, with regards to materials as well as techniques and savoir‑faire.
-More than 55% of production is integrated and 74% is located in France.

 The dynamics of an exclusive, omnichannel and multi-local distribution network

 Hermès' own distribution model is based on a network of stores, most of which are operated directly, and innovative e‑commerce sales sites, making it possible to respond to rapid changes in demand and maintain a privileged relationship with customers.
+It enabled Hermès to post excellent results in 2024 in a more uncertain economic and geopolitical context, marked by a slowdown in demand for the luxury goods sector as a whole.

 Customers are placed at the core of the omnichannel network, so as to best meet their expectations and offer them a unique experience.
 Around the world, Hermès stores are veritable “homes for Hermès objects”, each with its unique architecture, offering customers a unique experience, complementary to its website hermes.com.
 The House also hosts special occasions, revolving around events in the world, and dynamic and animated set designs.
 Its unique and responsible communication ensures that it stands out, while nurturing the link with its customers, by giving prominence to multi‑local expression.